-The initial cost corresponds to the upfront cost of providing support to each product.
-The NPV is the estimated net present value of marketing support for the product.
-The challenge the CMO faces is that her budget is \$600,000, less than the total cost of supporting all six products.
-Thus, the question is: Which products should marketing support to generate the most value?
+The initial cost corresponds to the upfront cost of launching each product.
+The NPV is the estimated net present value of the product.
+It should be clear that without any constraint, the COO should undertake all six projects because each one is a positive NPV investment.
+However, the COO has a budget of only \$600,000.
+Thus, the question is: Which products should she undertake to maximize the value of her investments?
 Equivalently, what is the best allocation of her limited financial resources?